 - Software UI ease of use

 These benefits may apply not only to a specific tracking study, but also to the researcher’s ongoing survey efforts, and research process as a whole.

 Programming a tracking study in the new platform is perhaps the most resource intensive part of the transition.
 The programmer should ensure that the data structure and layout of the new tracker is set up to replicate the legacy tracker.
 Questionnaire labels need to match.
 Data labels, values, and positions must also line up, so that there can be 1-to-1 correspondence between the datamap and the data set.
 This will ensure a smooth transition as data from the old platform migrates to the new one.
 And, any reporting or data outputs tied to the original tracking setup can remain in place when transitioning to the new platform.

 If any custom survey features need to be applied, ensure that the new platform can handle the details you require.
 This includes the incorporation of multimedia elements, custom styling elements, and third-party integrations.

 A Word About Survey Style

 Some clients request that the tracker on the new platform replicate the survey look and feel of the legacy tracker.
-This can be done on FV Decipher, however, very specific styling requirements such as spacing between characters and lines requires a custom development or UX team to support.
+This can be done on FV Decipher, however, very specific styling requirements such as spacing between characters and lines require a custom development or UX team to support.
 This can be time consuming and expensive.
 More often than not, minimal style changes will be sufficient.
-In such cases, things like logos, font sizes and background colors can be modified as needed, with little programming effort.
-Our experience has shown that cosmetic modifications to a survey does not have a significant impact on data outcome.
+In such cases, things like logos, font sizes, and background colors can be modified as needed, with little programming effort.
+Our experience has shown that cosmetic modifications to a survey do not have a significant impact on data outcome.
 What can have an impact are changes to the basic survey structure.
-This may include adding / removing answer options or changing question types (from a radio button to a slider).
-These types of modifications change the fundamental nature of the question, and will create data differences.
+This may include adding/removing answer options or changing question types (from a radio button to a slider).
+These types of modifications change the fundamental nature of the question and will create data differences.